Home

 In the news

-Our key past accomplishments are described here.
+Our key accomplishments are summarized briefly here:

-- Discovery of the role of anisotropy and the steady state selection mechanism in diffusion-controlled growth, stability analysis of dendrites, in collaboration with Eshel Ben-Jacob, Jim Langer.
+1. Discovery of the role of anisotropy and the steady state selection mechanism in diffusion-controlled growth, stability analysis of dendrites, in collaboration with Eshel Ben-Jacob, Jim Langer.

-- First experimental exploration of the pattern phase diagram for diffusion-controlled growth, from our identification of the analogy with Hele-Shaw flow, in collaboration with Eshel Ben-Jacob.
+2. First experimental exploration of the pattern phase diagram for diffusion-controlled growth, from our identification of the analogy with Hele-Shaw flow, in collaboration with Eshel Ben-Jacob.

-- First large-scale, systematic simulations of phase ordering in 2 and 3 dimensions for quenched systems with continuous symmetries, including the calculation of universal scaling functions for topological defect correlation functions.
+3. First large-scale, systematic simulations of phase ordering in 2 and 3 dimensions for quenched systems with continuous symmetries, including the calculation of universal scaling functions for topological defect correlation functions.
 Systems studied include XY models (superfluids, magnets), liquid crystals (isotropic-nematic), superconductors, and miscut crystal surfaces.
 This program was influenced by collaboration with Yoshi Oono at Illinois.

-- Developed the first order parameter theory for the vulcanization transition in cross-linked polymers, which proved to be capable of predicting architectural, thermodynamic and dynamic scaling properties of cross-linked systems.
+7. Developed the first order parameter theory for the vulcanization transition in cross-linked polymers, which proved to be capable of predicting architectural, thermodynamic and dynamic scaling properties of cross-linked systems.
 In collaboration with Paul Goldbart at Illinois.

-- First to observe a convincing critical fluctuation regime in YBCO (now known as 3D XY scaling) in data analysis of experimental work with the University of British Columbia superconductivity group.
+9. First to observe a convincing critical fluctuation regime in YBCO (now known as 3D XY scaling) in data analysis of experimental work with the University of British Columbia superconductivity group.
 In the best samples, an unprecedented 3 decades of power law scaling near the superconducting transition can be observed, a record (I believe) for any solid state system.

-- First comprehensive treatment of the dynamic critical phenomena at the superconducting transition, resolving puzzles in data from computer simulation and experiment; nonlinear scaling theory for the dynamic critical behavior of the superconducting transition, verified in collaborative work with Dale van Harlingen's experimental group at Illinois.
+10. First comprehensive treatment of the dynamic critical phenomena at the superconducting transition, resolving puzzles in data from computer simulation and experiment; nonlinear scaling theory for the dynamic critical behavior of the superconducting transition, verified in collaborative work with Dale van Harlingen's experimental group at Illinois.

 Note: I like to collaborate with my students, postdocs and faculty colleagues, and the full credits for these works can be found from the publications themselves, where typically, students are listed first.
 Principal collaborators are mentioned here.
+Links above are to some but not all of the relevant publications.
+Full references are obtainable here.